otoledan/corona_tracking_NYT/README.md

 ## Disclaimer
 I have no affiliation with the New York Times or the United States Census Bureau.
 All data used in this project was publicly available.
-I am not responsible for any inference, decision, or determination, made from using this data.
+I am not responsible for any inference, decision, or determination, made using this data.

 If either sources would like that this project be taken down please contact me at my [email](mailto:otoledan@ucsd.edu).